 This course introduces a brief history of persons involved with early development of microbiology, the study of microorganisms (fungi, parasites, bacteria, & viruses) in relation to health and disease.
 Discussed are the impact that these organisms have on the human body in health and wellness.
 The concepts of infection and immunity will also be examined.
 Also included will be Standard/Transmission Precautions, OSHA Standards, Health and Safety measures in health care arena.
-Prerequisites: ANA101N, MED100N, NPN100

-MIC212 Microbiology
+MIC212 Microbiology\

 Study the basic concepts of microbiology with emphasis on microbial pathogenesis and immunity.
 Medically important microorganisms including bacteria, fungi, viruses, rickettsia, protozoa, and the diseases which they produce will be studied.
 Laboratory exercises develop fundamental skills in aseptic technique, microscopy, pure culture study, and the isolation and identification of pathogenic microorganisms.
-Pre-requisites: NPN210, NPN211

-MNA100 Medicaid Nurse Aide
+MNA100 Nurse Aide Training